Hiwonder-docs/ROS-Robot-Control-Board/source/docs/3_RosRobot_Controller_Program_Analysis.md

 Step 2: Connect LD-1501MG digital servo to UNO board as the picture shown above.

 Step 3: Connect UNO board to computer with USB cable.
-After opening Arduino IDE, please paste “**5.
-Example code”**in “**File/New**” .
+After opening Arduino IDE, please paste "**5.
+Example code"**in "**File/New**" .

 Step 4: Select suitable demo board and port, then compile and upload the program.